 TTP Full Blue Racing (FBR) is the Formula Student (FS) team of the University of Cambridge.
 Established in 2006, we first made it to the tracks in the following year, and since then we have been involved in at least one FS competition (predominantly FSUK) every year.
-In FS Spain 2016, we were also the best-performing British team, and we are looking to expand our international involvements.
+In FS Spain 2016, we were also the best-performing British team, and during 2022 we competed at FS Austria and FS Germany.

 We are a student-led team that designs and builds a single seat racing car every year to be entered into the IMechE Formula Student competition.
 We have the added aim of inspiring undergraduates to become innovative engineers, and to equip our members with the skills required for their future careers, in both the practical and business aspects.

 Formula Student (FS) is Europe's most established educational engineering competition, celebrating its 22nd anniversary in 2020.
 Each year, Formula Student sees over 100 university teams from around the globe travel to Silverstone to compete in static and dynamic events that will test their preparation and hard work.

 The project usually forms part of a degree-level project and is viewed by the motorsport industry as the standard for engineering graduates to meet, transitioning them from university to the workplace.